Blog

 • Detect difficulties before they become problems

-• Automatically adapt pace and content
+• They adapt the rhythm and content automatically

-• Suggest additional resources when needed
+• Suggest additional resources when necessary

 • Celebrate achievements in a personalized way

-Intelligent virtual tutors: AI assistants are helping students 24/7:
+AI assistants are helping students 24/7:

 • Answer questions in natural language